fbpx

 GPScript musician programming language send OSC message

-We have already seen an example where you can send a widget’s intrinsic value (between 0.0 and 1.0) as an OSC message but suppose your external system needs values between 0 and 100.
+We have already seen an example where you can send a widget’s intrinsic value (between 0.0 and 1.0) as an OSC message.
+But let’s suppose your external system needs values between 0 and 100.

-This is easily handled by GPScript by having it respond to widget values, scaling those values and then sending the results out as OSC messages.
+You can easily handle this by GPScript.
+You can have it respond to widget values, scale those values, and then sending the results out as OSC messages.
 Let’s see an example.

 Gig Performer Script Editor Send OSC message